Foster Care

 Ohio’s basic requirements for foster parents are:

-• You need to be at least 18 years old.
+• You need to be at least 21 years old.

 • You can be single or married — all orientations are welcome.

-• All religions are accepted and welcomed.
+• All religions are accepted and welcome.

-Physical and Mental Health requirements
+Physical and Mental Health Requirements

 Foster parents need to be in good physical and mental health to care for a child in need:

 • You and your household members must not have any health issues that could harm a child or make it difficult to care for them.
-This applies to physical, mental, and emotional health!
+This applies to physical, mental, and emotional health.

 References and Background Checks